 The Bay County Tax Collector’s Office became a Concealed Weapon License Application Intake site for the Florida Department of Agriculture in May of 2017.
-The service is available by appointment only in our Panama City office located at 850 W. 11th Street, Panama City.
+The service is available in our Panama City and Lynn Haven Offices.

 Concealed Weapon Application Information